Everest Base Camp

 • NRP 2000 per person for Foreign Trekkers

-Sagarmatha National Park Permit: The Sagarmatha National Park Pemit helps you to trek through the National Park areas.
+Sagarmatha National Park Permit: The Sagarmatha National Park Permit helps you to trek through the National Park areas.
 The National Park is considered to be the gateway to Everest Base Camp.
 This permit can be easily obtained through a registered trekking agency or even at the entrance of the National Park.
 However, it is advisable to obtain a permit from Kathmandu for a safe and comfortable experience in the Himalayas.
-This permit ensures safety guidelines and community support along with the preservation and conservation of the ecosystem, wildlife, and natural beauty.
+This permit ensures safety guidelines and community support, along with the preservation and conservation of the ecosystem, wildlife, and natural beauty.

 Sagarmatha National Park Permit Fees